oracle/fmw-kubernetes/docs-source/content/idm-products/oig/create-oig-domains/create-oig-domains-wdt.md

 {{% /expand %}}

-**Note**: In circumstances where you may be pulling the OIG product container image from Oracle Container Registry, and then the domain image from a private registry, you must first create a secret (`privatecred`) for the private registry.
+**Note**: In circumstances where you may be pulling the OIG product container image from Oracle Container Registry, and then the domain image from a private container registry, you must first create a secret (`privatecred`) for the private registry.
 For example:

 ```
 kubectl create secret docker-registry "privatecred" --docker-server=container-registry.example.com \